RRitsolution/Ansibledemo_jenkins_freestyleproject/README.md

 Use a local server or cloud VM to install Jenkins, Terraform, and Ansible.

-Clone this repository and run the provided .sh script to install everything:
+Clone this repository and run the provided JenkinsTerraformAnsbilesetup.sh script to install everything:

-chmod 700 setup.sh
+chmod 700 JenkinsTerraformAnsbilesetup.sh
-./setup.sh
+./JenkinsTerraformAnsbilesetup.sh

 If successful, you will see: